sophiadavis/Blog/Day 002 -- more HTTP and some Assembly.md

 ```
 I think it adds 5 to the contents of register R1, and puts the result at R3.
 Then it copies the contents of R3 to R2, and places a 0 at register R3.

-I don’t know what the `END does -- because the simulator's “PC” number keeps increasing (?).
+I don’t know what the `END does -- because the simulator's “PC” (program counter -- which keeps track of the next instruction the CPU should execute) keeps increasing.
+Are more instructions being executed somehow?

 ------